lydell/elm-safe-virtual-dom/README.md

 For hot reloading purposes, elm-watch replaces some functions that I’ve also changed in my forks, losing the changes made in my forks.
 This affects two things:

 - When virtualizing `<a>` elements, they won’t get their click listener, resulting in them causing full page reloads instead of being routed by Elm.
 I don’t think that many people use both server-side rendering and elm-watch though.
-And – in elm-watch 1.1.4+, 1.2.2+ and 2.0.0-beta.6+, I’ve actually added in the missing pieces in elm-watch so that this _will_ work.
+And in elm-watch 1.1.4+, 1.2.2+ and 2.0.0-beta.6+, I’ve actually added in the missing pieces so that this _will_ work.
 A caveat here is that if you install my fork of the virtual-dom package, but _not_ my fork of the browser package, you’ll get my forked browser experience during development with elm-watch anyway, but _not_ in production builds.
 Having something work during development but not in production sucks, but I don’t see any reason for someone not installing all three of my forks.
 - When clicking on an `<a>` element _without_ the `href` attribute, they’ll be routed by Elm, missing out on my fix where nothing should happen instead.
 I don’t have a solution to this problem yet.
 I _could_ include this fix for everyone, but I think that would be misleading (even worse than the above caveat).
 Production-only bugs suck.

 </details>